MassimoMario/flock_simulation/README.md

   - [`test.py`](scripts/test.py) is the unit test scripts made using pytest
   - [`utils.py`](scripts/utils) script contains the animation function and some useful function for the command line interface arguments interpretation
 - [`config`](config) folder contains 3 configuration files `.ini` to be used from command line as inputs in `simulation.py` script
+- [`requirements.txt`](requirements.txt) file contains the list of dependencies required for the project

 # Documentation